 - 1. Dean's Honor Roll.
 The school of law will recognize those full-time students who achieve a grade point average of at least 3.350 during their first year of studies or during any semester of their second or third year.
 The Dean's Honor Roll will be published at the end of each semester. - 2.
 CALI Excellence for the Future Awards.
 Gonzaga University School of Law, in conjunction with the Center for Computer Assisted Legal Instruction, normally bestows an Excellence for the Future Award each semester to the student who receives the highest grade in each class that CALI recognizes.
 The decision to make such an award rests entirely with the class professor.
 For purposes of this rule, each section of a class shall be treated as a separate class. - 3.
 Dean's Medal for Academic Excellence.
 The Dean's Medal for Academic Excellence is awarded at Commencement to the graduate who has achieved the highest cumulative grade point average during her or his three year's legal studies at the School of Law (based on all work up to but excluding the semester immediately prior to Commencement). - 4.
-Summa Cum Laude, Magna Cum Laude, and Cum Laude (for students graduating August 2020 or prior).
-Students who have demonstrated exceptional academic performance are awarded the following designations based on the cumulative grade point average for all work completed for the juris doctor degree: Summa Cum Laude: 3.600 to 4.000; Magna Cum Laude: 3.350 to 3.599; and Cum Laude: 3.100 to 3.349.
-The honor will be noted on the graduate's juris doctor degree. - 5.
-Summa Cum Laude, Magna Cum Laude, and Cum Laude (for students graduating December 2020 or after).
-Students who have demonstrated exceptional academic performance are awarded the following designations based on there they stand within their class, expressed as a percentage, for all work completed for the juris doctor degree: Cum Laude-top 30%; Magna Cum Laude-top 15%; Summa Cum Laude - top 5%.
+Summa Cum Laude, Magna Cum Laude, and Cum Laude.
+Students who have demonstrated exceptional academic performance are awarded honors based on the following final cumulative grade point average criteria: Summa Cum Laude: 3.600 to 4.000; Magna Cum Laude: 3.350 to 3.599; and Cum Laude: 3.100 to 3.349.
 The honor will be noted on the graduate's juris doctor degree.